BobJWalker/RandomQuotes-K8s/Readme.md

 - Secret
 - Deployment (Image)
 - ClusterIp Service
+- Gateway Listener
-- Ingress Rule
+- HTTP Route

 To perform the deployment do the following:
 - Go to https://hub.docker.com/r/bobjwalker99/randomquotes-k8s/tags and find the latest version tag (0.1.3 for example).
 Update the `image` entry in the randomquotes-deployment.yaml file.
 - Open up a command prompt or terminal.
 Change the current directory in the terminal to the `k8s/base` folder in this repo.
-- Run `kubectl apply -f randomquotes-secrets.yaml`
 - Run `kubectl apply -f randomquotes-deployment.yaml`

 It might take a moment for the deployment to finish.
 I like to check the status of the pods.
 Run `kubectl get pods` until the randomquotes pod shows up as healthy.